japila-books/spark-sql-internals/docs/spark-sql-CollapseCodegenStages.md

 insertInputAdapter(plan: SparkPlan): SparkPlan
 ----

-`insertInputAdapter` inserts an link:spark-sql-SparkPlan-InputAdapter.adoc[InputAdapter] physical operator in a physical plan.
+`insertInputAdapter` inserts an spark-sql-SparkPlan-InputAdapter.md[InputAdapter] physical operator in a physical plan.

-* For link:spark-sql-SparkPlan-SortMergeJoinExec.adoc[SortMergeJoinExec] (with inner and outer joins) <<insertWholeStageCodegen, inserts an InputAdapter operator>> for both children physical operators individually
+* For spark-sql-SparkPlan-SortMergeJoinExec.md[SortMergeJoinExec] (with inner and outer joins) <<insertWholeStageCodegen, inserts an InputAdapter operator>> for both children physical operators individually

 * For <<supportCodegen, codegen-unsupported>> operators <<insertWholeStageCodegen, inserts an InputAdapter operator>>